 French Catholic missionaries of the Society of Mary (Marists) planted the first vineyard in Hawke’s Bay in 1851 so they could make sacramental wine.
 They soon started selling table wine to the public, and in doing so founded one of the region’s key industries.
-The Society of Mary still makes wine at its Mission Estate complex in Greenmeadows, Napier.
-The small onlooker (bottom right) is watching the harvest of 1895.
+The Society of Mary still makes wine at its Mission Estate complex in Greenmeadows, just outside Napier.
+This young onlooker is watching the 1895 harvest.

 Using this item

 This item has been provided for private study purposes (such as school projects, family and local history research) and any published reproduction (print or electronic) may infringe copyright law.
 It is the responsibility of the user of any material to obtain clearance from the copyright holder.